-3. Based on what you completed in column 3 above, if you answered yes to any of the materials storing energy; identify the material and explain where the stored energy comes from.
+3. Based on your answers in the last column above, if you answered "yes" to any of the materials storing energy; identify the material and explain where the stored energy comes from.

 Check to see that students understand energy flow from sunlight to the molecules in plants.